Our Curriculum Design

 Alongside this, the agreed Teaching Aspects model linked to the Teaching & Learning Wheel provides a framework for teaching and learning across the Nene Education Trust.

-Please look on the sidebar of this page for whole school curriculum information.
+Please look on the sidebar of this page for whole school curriculum information and subject information.

 If you click on your child's class page, you will find an overview of learning for the half term and linked learning at home activities.